 With a variety of handy tools, exclusive discounts and great services available, it’s never been easier to travel to Thorpe Park Leeds by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

-There are a number of frequent bus services running through and past Thorpe Park Leeds from destinations including Leeds, Castleford, Cross Gates and Garforth.
+There are a number of frequent bus services running through and past Thorpe Park Leeds.

-You can find four stops along Century Way, which runs through the centre of the business park, as well as at The Springs.
-Further stops can be found on A63 Selby Road, which runs between the business park and Colton Retail Park.
+You can find four stops along Century Way, which runs through the centre of the business park, with additional stops at The Springs.
+These stops are served by the frequent Arriva 164/165 bus service, providing connections to destinations including Leeds, Cross Gates, Garforth and Kippax and more.

 There aren’t any confirmed timescales for the project but plans are in place to create a new train station at Thorpe Park Leeds, to the north of The Springs.
 The station would sit on the line currently connecting Cross Gates and Garforth, making travel by train an extremely inviting option for employees and visitors to the park.